jz-clouddna/teched2025-XP264/README.md

 This repository contains the material for the SAP TechEd 2025 session catalog number XP264 - [**Explore how to run cloud-native applications on SAP BTP, Kyma runtime.**](https://www.sap.com/events/teched/berlin/flow/sap/te25/catalog-inperson/page/catalog/session/1749035076180001oik0)

   * Day-2 Operations: Maintenance, Monitoring, and Optimization
-  * Onpremise connectivity
+  * On-premise connectivity

 ## Overview

-This session introduces attendees to **Day-2** operation with SAP BTP, Kyma runtime - to help connect and extend enterprise applications in the cloud-native world.
+This session introduces attendees to **Day-2** operations with SAP BTP, Kyma runtime - a mamnaged kubernetes runtime to help connect and extend enterprise applications in the cloud-native world.

-> SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by set of building blocks called Kyma modules.
-The idea is that each instance of the Kyma runtime is a separate Kubernetes cluster with its own set of modules.
-Clusters are not shared between customers, and each customer has its own isolated environment.
+> SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by a set of building blocks called Kyma modules.
+The idea being that each instance of SAP Kyma runtime is a separate Kubernetes cluster with its own set of modules.
 All instances are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of the underlying hyperscaler project, the Gardener Cluster, and the Kyma modules.

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">